Tail Option Pricing Under Power Laws: Call Pricing beyond the "Karamata constant"

 For $K_1, K_2 \geq (1+l) S_0$,

 \end{result}

-\begin{remark} Unlike the pricing methods in the Black-Scholes modification class (stochastic and local volatility models, (see the expositions of Dupire, Derman and Gatheral, \cite{dupire1994pricing} \cite{gatheral2006volatility}, \cite{demeterfi1999guide}, finiteness of variance is not required neither for our model nor for option pricing in general, as shown in \cite{taleb2009finiteness}.
-The only requirement is $\alpha>1$, that is, finite first moment. \end{remark}
+Note: Unlike the pricing methods in the Black-Scholes modification class (stochastic and local volatility models, (see the expositions of Dupire \cite{dupire1994pricing}, Derman et al.\cite{demeterfi1999guide}, and Gatheral, \cite{gatheral2006volatility}, finiteness of variance is not required neither for our model nor for option pricing in general, as shown in \cite{taleb2009finiteness}.
+The only requirement is $\alpha>1$, that is, finite first moment.